DataBeaver/trimps-tools/README.md

 income.
 In the simplest form, pass your current layout as a command line argument and the program will try to find a layout that does more damage while not requiring more runestones.
-The behaviour can be further customized with options.
-Some of the more important are:
+The behaviour can be further customized with options described below.

+### 128-bit version

+The programs can use 128-bit math to work with numbers larger than about 9Qi.
+A 128-bit build is provided in the releases as spire128.exe.
+To compile it yourself, set `-DWITH_128BIT` in `CXXFLAGS`;

+### Command-line options

+Some of the more important options are:

 -f, --floors
   Set the number of floors in the spire